Skip to main content

 console.log(agent.agentId); // e.g. "d290f1ee-6c54-4b01-90e6-d701748f0851"

-Store the agentId — you will pass it when saving cards, creating order intents, and fetching virtual card credentials.
+Store the agentId — you will pass it when saving cards, setting up card permissions, and fetching secure card numbers.
 You typically create one agent per user.
 For the full request and response schema, see the Create Agent API Reference.

 {